 Leverage and margin are fundamental concepts that allow traders to amplify their market exposure with a relatively small amount of capital.
 Leverage acts as a loan provided by the broker, enabling traders to control larger positions than their initial investment would typically allow.

-For example, with a leverage ratio of 1:100, a trader can control 100,000 units with 1,000 of their own funds.
+For example, with a leverage ratio of 1:100, a trader can control 100,000 units with £1,000 of their own funds.
 This magnification of trading power can significantly enhance potential profits.

 Leverage Limits in the UK

-In the UK, retail traders are restricted to maximum leverage of 1:30 for major currency pairs and 1:20 for minor currency pairs.
+In the UK, retail traders are restricted to a maximum leverage of 1:30 for major currency pairs and 1:20 for minor pairs.
 These caps are imposed by the Financial Conduct Authority (FCA) in alignment with the UK’s version of MiFID regulations.

-The primary FCA’s goal is to mitigate the risks associated with high leverage, which can amplify both gains and losses.
+The FCA’s primary goal is to mitigate the risks associated with high leverage, which can amplify both gains and losses.
 Retail traders, often less experienced, are more vulnerable to significant financial losses, and the limits aim to prevent excessive risk-taking that could lead to devastating outcomes.

 - A substantial portfolio of €500,000+ (around £434,000)